raykin/source-route/README.md

 Dynamic indent when new child level comes.

-Animation when child was click.
+Is it possible to easily open only direct child Animation when child was click.

 Show loading when click clear. (when $apply() take more than 1 seconds to run)

 Add debug option to provide more verbose messages of what has happened

+if instance val contains symbol as value, the json output will be string.
+It could be confused others.

 Open File directly from browser(chrome) by plugin?
 Maybe check out how better error implement this